RyanS07/RyanS07/README.md

 ### Disclaimer
 A majority of my projects are from internships/research terms or school.
 As such, I cannot share any of their source code publically and I can only share samples of the projects.

+### Raspberry Pi Cluster For Solving Linear Systems in Parallel (Docker, Python, Flask, Linux), *For Research Term*
+Provisioned a Raspberry Pi cluster using Docker Swarm to solve linear systems in parallel by deploying a Flask server to take requests to solve linear systems.
+The request would be processed into multiple tasks which would be published to a Redis Pub/Sub pipeline (message queue) for worker containers to consume.
+Workers would then solve and return determinants back to the Flask server for individual variables to be solved via Cramer's Rule.

+RPI Cluster Pipeline

+to solve linear systems in parallel by deploying a Flask server that published tasks to a message queue with Docker Compose, and distributed asynchronous jobs across workers in a Docker Swarm

 ### Line-Tracking Arduino Robot Workshop (Arduino, AutoDesk Fusino 360), *For Research Term*
 Designed and taught an 8-day workshop teaching first year electrical and computer engineering (ECE) students at UofT how to CAD, wire, and program an Arduino-controlled robot to follow a black line. ***The workshop was such a success that the Chair of the ECE Department at UofT offered to support the workshop in future with a dedicated facility and full funding.***